Feedback and corrections

 Our feedback process

-We ask for feedback under every article and we are grateful to everyone who takes the trouble to get in touch and help improve our content.
+We encourage feedback and are grateful to everyone who takes the trouble to get in touch and help improve our content.

 More people get in touch than we can reply to individually.
-We ask people to email feedback to firstname.lastname@example.org so that it can be tracked and handled properly.
+We ask people to contact us through our form so that it can be tracked and handled properly.

 There are a few things we try to keep in mind when we handle people’s feedback.